 - Monitors both sides of the perimeter, continuously and automatically

 - Monitors distances up to 5 km.

 Airports represent a key target for intrusion and disruption.
-Maintaining safety and security, and detecting potential threats before they occur is a major concern for airports around the globe.
-AdvanceGuard is an adaptable and scalable solution providing advance warning even before an intrusion.
+Maintaining safety and security, and detecting potential threats before they occur is a major concern.
+AdvanceGuard is adaptable and scalable, and it provides advance warning of intrusion before it happens.

 Critical Infrastructure Sites